 And OK, fine.
 Dickhead, bellend, Trump stinks.
 Trump’s done enough to deserve all of these and more.
 However, the march organisers said it wasn’t specifically an anti-Trump protest, and frankly, I wouldn’t have shown up if the agenda was simply a festival of hate directed at one particular “short-fingered vulgarian” – there are, after all, plenty of terrible leaders in the world who warrant tens of thousands of angry people in the streets.

 I think, instead, that Trump was just a catalyst for protest at the kind of politics he embodies, and the kind of world he and his administration – and so many other administrations worldwide – seek to create.
 In particular, this was a global protest against the global phenomenon of misogyny.

 I’ve already written about why I’m pro-choice, and how I want to live in a world where every woman’s rights to bodily autonomy and family planning are respected.
-That’s the real reason why I decided to march, and in a hot pink bib emblazoned with “pro-choice” at that: not just for women in the USA who now have one of the most viciously anti-choice US presidents ever to take office, but for women in Poland, Ireland, and throughout South America who have to live with the impact of anti-choice legislation.
+That’s the real reason why I decided to march, and holding a pro-choice sign at that: not just for women in the USA who now have one of the most viciously anti-choice US presidents ever to take office, but for women in Poland, Ireland, and throughout South America who have to live with the impact of anti-choice legislation.
 And I marched for women right here in the UK, too, especially Northern Ireland.
 My march had a focus, and that focus wasn’t making fun of Trump.
 It was a march for something women everywhere desperately need in order to stay alive and healthy.

 In the days since the march, there’s one refrain I’ve grown tired of hearing: “What about Saudi Arabia?!
 Why are you marching against Trump and not against Saudi Arabia?”
 Most notably, this sentiment was tweeted out by Piers Morgan: